Frequently asked questions

 • Public Information

 Through carrying out joint training and exercises partner agencies and stakeholders are able to provide an integrated and coordinated response.
-This collaboration familiarises all parties with the management framework during a response, highlights problems, ensures plans and procedures are up to date and formulates working relationships.
+This collaboration familiarises all parties with the management framework during a response, highlights problems so they can be addressed before a live incident, ensures plans and procedures are up to date and formulates working relationships.

 Multi agency co-operation is required during a major incident; the Local Resilience Forum ensures this.
 This Forum is made up of bodies that have specific duties as determined by the Civil Contingencies Act (2004).
 It has representatives from both category 1, and category 2 responders.